Machine learning and quantum techniques for race day success, powered by Orquestra®

-Andretti Autosport is upgrading their analytics infrastructure and building ML and quantum-inspired solutions to enhance decision making—and win more races.
+Andretti Autosport is upgrading their analytics infrastructure to enhance decision making—and win more races.

 The use cases we’re testing and piloting are classical machine learning solutions, using today’s data, compute, and architecture.
 The team is also testing quantum-inspired methods running on classical compute.
 But by running on Orquestra, these applications are forward-compatible with quatum and other exotic hardware — so that when it is ready, Andretti will be in pole position to capture a competitive advantage.